tpkn/queuem/README.md

 - Completely rethought the concept of the module

 #### v1.1.1 (2018-02-18):
-- changed API, now constructor has only one argument
+- Changed API, now constructor has only one argument
-- added callback function for each finished task
+- Added callback function for each finished task
-- added `con` setter to changes the amount of concurrent tasks 'on the fly'
+- Added `con` setter to changes the amount of concurrent tasks 'on the fly'